11 Reasons to Grow a ‘Peggy Martin’ Rose This Season

 About ‘Peggy Martin’ Roses

-This enigmatic rose variety survived Hurricane Katrina and was named after the woman who planted it in the garden.
+This enigmatic variety survived Hurricane Katrina and was named after the woman who planted it in the garden.

 Our story begins back in 2005, just before Hurricane Katrina made landfall in Plaquemines Parish, Louisiana as a category 4 hurricane.
 Peggy Martin and her husband M.J. had been residents of Plaquemines for 36 years and the cultivators of more than 400 rose plants.